Yes, Dr. Gary Chapman, Divorce Can Lead to Personal Happiness

 • -“Yes, there are many people who embrace the “no divorce” ideology, and I’m convinced they mean well, but they don’t realize that science shows that divorce saves lives.
 They were never open-minded enough to ask why so many divorcees and their kids are happy and doing better.”

 • -“This is not a fluke, it’s common in his writings.
-In Chapman’s book, The Marriage You’ve Always Wanted, he brings up the word “divorce” a whopping 14 times.
-Astonishingly enough, in each and every anecdote he gives, divorce is portrayed as an act exclusive to vindictive, malicious women.
+In Chapman’s book, The Marriage You’ve Always Wanted, he brings up the word “divorce” a whopping 14 times, and in every anecdote he gives, divorce is portrayed as an act exclusive to vindictive, malicious women.
 From my perspective, it seems that either Chapman has never bothered to engage with a victim of abuse, or worse yet, he simply couldn’t care less about their well-being or safety.
 It’s abundantly clear that the prospect of you or your children suffering a prolonged, agonizing demise at the hands of an abuser holds little significance to him.”

 • -“I adored my husband, and he hated me with his behavior.
 Even though I prayed him out of the house, I cried myself to sleep after for days.
 He was the father of my kids!
 I have NO REGRETS for divorcing him, because a guy who abuses you may stop at nothing to destroy you.
 Hey, Gary, have you ever even talked to an abused spouse?
 I can definitely tell he is not a genuine licensed counselor.”